CCBDA-UPC/Assignments-2025/Lab06.md

 AWS_S3_LOGS_PREFIX=logs/
 ```

-**Q6-41: What issues have you met when following the above instructions?**
+> :question: **Question 6.41**: What issues have you met when following the above instructions?

 Use `logging.error()` or `logging.info()` inside of the web application to provide logging feedback of what is happening.

-**Q6-43: Run the web application locally and play with the log size of the s3 handler and see how the bucket keeps receiving log files.
-Share your thoughts.**
+> :question: **Question 6.43**: Run the web application locally and play with the log size of the s3 handler and see how the bucket keeps receiving log files.
+Share your thoughts.

 <a name="Task65" />